Searching for superconductivity in doped triangular lattice Kitaev magnets

-In this Letter, we explore the electronic ground state resulting from doped mobile charge carriers in the triangular lattice Kitaev model.
-Such bond-anisotropic terms appear in descriptions of rare earth magnets such as YbMgGaO$_4$ and related materials \cite{Li2016, Zhu2017, Sanders2017, Luo2017, Cevallos2018, Baenitz2018, Kimchi2018, Zhu2018, Maksimov2019}, as well as in the more recently studied ruthenate NaRuO$_2$ \cite{Ortiz2023, Razpopov2023, Bhattacharyya2023}.
-Notably {NaRuO$_2$} has $j_{\text{eff}} = 1/2$ moments from the Ru $d^5$ configuration coupled via an AFM Kitaev exchange term \cite{Ortiz2023, Razpopov2023, Bhattacharyya2023} in addition to other exchange interactions, and is an intriguing system to explore the impact of doping.
-The triangular lattice Kitaev spin model has a magnetically ordered ground state, exhibiting FM order for Kitaev exchange $K < 0$ and stripe AFM order for $K>0$ \cite{Maksimov2019}.
-However, the phenomenology of doped Kitaev magnets on the triangular lattice has not been explored to the best of our knowledge.
 Here, we study the doped triangular lattice Kitaev model using parton MFT \cite{Coleman2015} and tensor network computations using variationally uniform matrix product states (VUMPS) \cite{Zauner-Stauber2018, Vanderstraeten2019} which provides the thermodynamic ground-state of the quantum system in a quasi one-dimensional regime.
 Our parton MFT shows that magnetic order of the Mott insulator persists up to a critical doping, beyond which the ground state is an unconventional $d$-wave singlet ($K > 0$) or $p$-wave triplet ($K < 0$) superconductor.
-Our VUMPS simulations confirm the magnetic orders found in MFT at half-filling, but instead show that the doped state exhibits persistent FM order ($K<0$) or emergent spin-charge stripe orders ($K>0$) which strongly suppresses pairing.
-We therefore analyze the impact of an additional nearest-neighbor attractive interaction, possibly induced by phonons, which for a sufficiently strong value is found to induce $d$-wave pairing.
-These results may have broader implications for phonon-induced long-range attraction \cite{Wang2021b, Qu2022, Wang2025c} which could be relevant to extended Hubbard models for moir\'e transition metal dichalcogenides \cite{ Zhou2022, Chen2023b}, and experiments on such materials \cite{Ciorciaro2023}.
-As VUMPS algorithms have seen limited application in these electronic systems, our work also demonstrates the strengths and value of complementing MFT with careful studies of SC and competing orders with tensor networks.
+By contrast, while our VUMPS simulations confirm the magnetic orders found in MFT at half-filling, they instead show that the doped state exhibits persistent FM order ($K<0$) or emergent spin-charge stripe orders ($K>0$) which strongly suppresses pairing.
+These spin-charge coupled stripe orders found in our work appear as holes doped into antiphase domain walls in the parent stripe AFM order.

+Upon further doping, we find that the spin stripe order is lost, giving way to a non-superconducting state with a spin gap but no charge gap.
+This raises the intriguing possibility that this regime in the $2$D limit could potentially be a fractionalized algebraic charge liquid with gapped bosonic spinons and mobile fermionic holons \cite{Kaul2008}.